 \section{Introduction}

 Drawing samples from an unnormalized target distribution $\pi\propto\e^{-U}$ on some state space $\cX_0$ is a fundamental problem with wide-ranging applications across fields such as statistical physics \cite{landau2014a}, Bayesian inference \cite{gelman2013bayesian}, machine learning \cite{andrieu2003introduction,wainwright2008graphical}, etc. For decades, Markov chain Monte Carlo (MCMC) methods, such as the Langevin Monte Carlo, the Metropolis-Hastings algorithm, and the Glauber dynamics, have been a cornerstone.
 These methods simulate a Markov chain whose stationary distribution is the target distribution, and converge provably fast under certain circumstances \cite{chewi2022log}.
-Despite their widespread adoption, MCMC algorithms face significant challenges, especially when the state space has high dimensions and the target distribution is multimodal, which hinders efficient exploration and convergence (see, e.g., the lower bound results in \cite{randall2006slow,galvin2006slow,ge2018simulated,he2025query}).
+Despite their widespread adoption, MCMC algorithms face significant challenges, especially when the state space is high-dimensional and the target distribution is multimodal, which hinders efficient exploration and convergence (see, e.g., the lower-bound results in \cite{randall2006slow,galvin2006slow,ge2018simulated,he2025query}).